SLIB53/br-test-app/README.md

 docker run slib53/br-test-app:1.2.0
 ```

-Additionally, the container contains both the source (`/home/source`) and distribution (`/home/dist`).
-You can access the container for a development sandbox by running the image interactively:
+Additionally, the docker container has both the source (`/home/source`) and distributable (`/home/dist`).
+You can run a container for a development sandbox by running the image interactively:

 ```sh
 docker run -it --entrypoint sh slib53/br-test-app:1.2.0